 In November 2017, Twitter doubled the tweet character limit from 140 to 280.
 It’s also focused more on video content.

-But, despite the longer character limit Twitter is based on short, snappy messages.
+But, despite the longer character limit, Twitter is based on short, snappy messages.
 You can Tweet whatever you want.
-How you feel, some tips, news, quotes etc.
+How you feel, some tips, news, quotes, etc.

 The more personal or evergreen, the better.
 But where the real results come in is when you start sharing links and driving traffic to your marketing funnels.

-Average Twitter CTR is 2.21% but it can be much higher if you will apply these techniques.
+The average Twitter CTR is 2.21% but it can be much higher if you will apply these techniques.

-Majority of these marketing techniques should be used in every tweet you ever create, so pay attention and let’s go!
+The majority of these marketing techniques should be used in every tweet you ever create, so pay attention and let’s go!